Skip to primary menu Skip to main content Skip to footer content

 About

-BREAKTHROUGH is organized by Alexander Eisenschmidt, a designer, writer, and Professor of architecture at the University of Illinois at Chicago.
-The Housing Future Initiative is led by Alexander Eisenschmidt, with Kelly Bair.
+BREAKTHROUGH is organized by Alexander Eisenschmidt, a designer, writer, and Professor of architecture at the University of Illinois Chicago.
+The Housing Future Initiative is led by Alexander Eisenschmidt, with architect Kelly Bair, lawyer Allison Bethel, and planner April Jackson, who all teach at the University of Illinois Chicago.

 In Chicago